This article explains common terminology used by Generation Esports as well as the wider gaming/esports community.

 Cross-Platform

 - A game where users can play together in multiplayer regardless of their platform.
-Example: PC, Xbox, and Playstation users all can play together.
+Example: PC, Xbox, and PlayStation users all can play together.

 -